moorepants/dissertation/physicalparameters.rst

    I_{\mathrm{R}yy} = \left(\frac{\bar{T}}{2\pi}\right)^2m_\mathrm{R}gl_\mathrm{R} -
     m_\mathrm{R}l^2

+.. todo:: add the equation for sigma

 .. _figFwheelTor:

 .. figure:: figures/physicalparameters/CrescendoFwheelTorsionalFirst.jpg
+   :align: center
+   :width: 2.75in

+   figFwheelTor

    The front wheel of the Crescendo hung as a torsional pendulum.

 .. _figWheelIyy:

 .. figure:: figures/physicalparameters/wheelIyy.jpg
+   :align: center
+   :width: 2.75in

+   figWheelIyy

    A wheel hung as a compound pendulum.

+.. todo:: add the equation for sigma

 The radial moment of inertia was measured by hanging the wheel as a torsional pendulum, Figure :ref:`figFwheelTor`.
 The wheel was hung freely such that the